MarketAxess (MKTX)

 Pioneering the shift from phone-based to electronic bond trading since 2000, MarketAxess (NASDAQ:MKTX) operates electronic trading platforms that enable institutional investors and broker-dealers to efficiently trade fixed-income securities like corporate and government bonds.

-- A consolation is that its market-beating return on equity illustrates that management has a knack for investing in profitable ventures
+• A consolation is that its stellar return on equity showcases management’s ability to surface highly profitable business ventures

-MarketAxess’s quality doesn’t meet our hurdle.
-We see more attractive opportunities in the market.
+MarketAxess doesn’t meet our quality criteria.
+We see more favorable opportunities in the market.

 Why There Are Better Opportunities Than MarketAxess